Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 2. Provide Separate Resources

-If one cat is bullying another, make sure that you provide separate resources for them as well if it appears that one cat is withholding resources.
-For example, putting food in separate bowls gives each cat his own food so that there’s no need to fight over it.
+If one cat is bullying another, make sure that you provide separate resources for them if it appears that one cat is withholding resources.
+For example, putting food in different bowls gives each cat his own food so that there’s no need to fight over it.

-Having multiple litter boxes can reduce bullying as well so that each cat has a place to mark with its own scent.
-The general rule with cats is that you should have one litter box for each cat you have, plus one extra.
-Following this rule should encourage your cats to use their own litter box and prevent them from going anywhere else as well.
+Having multiple litter boxes can also reduce bullying so that each cat has a place to mark with their own scent.
+The general rule with cats is that you should have one litter box for each cat plus one extra.
+Following this rule should encourage your cats to use their own litter box and prevent them from going anywhere else.

 3. Share Your Attention/Provide stimulation and enrichment

-If both cats are in the same room together, make sure that you share your attention with each one of them.
-This can help prevent one cat from bullying another due to lack of attention, as they will both feel equally loved and stimulated.
-Having lots of toys, activities, and vertical spaces for your cats can help them to feel more stimulated as well.
+If both cats are in the same room together, make sure you share your attention with each one.
+This can prevent one cat from bullying another due to lack of attention, as they will both feel equally loved and stimulated.
+Having lots of toys, activities, and vertical spaces for your cats can help them feel more stimulated as well.

 4. Spay and Neuter

 • Seek veterinary consultation.
-If you’re unable to resolve the conflict between two cats by making the mentioned changes at home, then it’s time to seek help from your veterinarian.
+If you cannot resolve the conflict between two cats by making the mentioned changes at home, it’s time to seek help from your veterinarian.
 Both cats should be examined to make sure that there is not an underlying medical cause for aggressive behavior.
-Your vet may recommend short-term anti-anxiety medications or even long-term behavior modifying drugs depending on the situation and severity.
-You can even ask for a referral to a board certified veterinary behaviorist.
+Your vet may recommend short-term anti-anxiety medications or even long-term behavior-modifying drugs, depending on the situation and severity.
+You can even ask for a referral to a board-certified veterinary behaviorist.

 spaying cat